SoilTSSM/CDT/README.md

 Linux and Mac OS X: If you installed `Tcl/Tk` from the system's software manager.
 You have to install separately this two libraries: `Tktable` and `BWidget`.
 You can download `Tktable` at [https://sourceforge.net/projects/tktable/files/tktable/2.10/](https://sourceforge.net/projects/tktable/files/tktable/2.10/) and `BWidget` at [https://sourceforge.net/projects/tcllib/files/BWidget/](https://sourceforge.net/projects/tcllib/files/BWidget/).
 If you use ActiveTcl for `Tcl/Tk`, you only need to specify the `Tktable`  and `BWidget` installation path.

-you are asked which repository R should use.